Cape Town Museums - World Guide to Cape Town

 Situated within the historic Martin Melck House, visitors can admire gold, gold and yet more gold.
 The Gold of Africa Museum houses a fine collection of artefacts that originate from all over Africa.
 As well as being stunning to look at, many items within the gold collection have interesting stories attached to them.
 If you want to take home a glittery souvenir, the onsite gift shop sells copies of some of the designs on display.

-Cape Town museum open: Monday - Saturday - 09:30 to 17:00
+Open hours: Monday - Saturday - 09:30 to 17:00

-Cape Town Museums: Cultural History Museum / Slave Lodge - Corner Adderley and Wale Streets, Cape Town, South Africa, ZA
+Address: Corner Adderley and Wale Streets, Cape Town, South Africa, ZA

 Tel: +27 021 460 8240